-Things to enjoy in winter
+Things to see in winter

 Winter in the garden is a wonderful time.
 The bare trees open views which are not possible with summer foliage.
 The gardeners undertake tree felling work at this time of year - as we work to restore the garden to it's 1764 state, and the time of creator Ralph Allen's death.

-Our colourful winter resident, the kingfisher, can be found on the Serpentine lake at the top of the garden, and the song birds and squirrels are never far away.
+Our colourful winter resident, the kingfisher, can often be found on the Serpentine lake at the top of the garden, and the song birds and squirrels are never far away.